CATH-summer-2017/domchop/doc/cathpost_python-module.md

 There are 20\*20\*20 = 8000 possible permutations that could happen, and we need to specify the resultant residue from each of the 8000 permutations.
 First let's assume the rule is simple, every of them become an Ala (aa_id:1)

-Let's create a python script "``main.py``" with the following commands.
+Let's create a python script "``main.py``" with the following content.

 ```python
 import numpy as np